nl2go/ansible-role-hetzner-firewall/README.md

     hetzner_firewall_webservice_base_url: https://robot-ws.your-server.de

-Base url that is pointing to the Hetzner Robot Webservice.
+Base url that is pointing to the [Hetzner Robot API](https://robot.your-server.de/doc/webservice/de.html).
 The variable is mostly utilized for testing purposes, there is no need to change the default.

     hetzner_firewall_webservice_username: robot